 - Dizziness (1 percent)

-A search of the postmarketing data available on the FDA Adverse Event Reporting System (FAERS) Public Dashboard from 1997 to Dec.
-21, 2019 showed 2,460 adverse event reports for brand name Elmiron and generic pentosan polysulfate sodium combined.
+A search of the postmarketing data available on the FDA Adverse Event Reporting System (FAERS) Public Dashboard for “Elmiron” and “pentosan polysulfate sodium” from 1997 to Dec.
+31, 2019 showed 2,460 adverse event reports.

-Of those reports, 1,691 were serious.
-This included 23 deaths.
+Of those reports, 1,691 were serious, including 23 deaths.
 Data on FAERS comes from voluntary reports and the FDA cannot verify if the adverse event was related to drug use.

 - Alopecia, 250

 Dosage, Instructions and Precautions